swtch1/jokesontap/README.md

 Shortest transaction:           0.15
 ```

-Ultimately this service is limited by the name server which we depend on to generate random names.
-The name server
+Ultimately this service's current bottleneck is the name server which we depend on to generate random names.
+The
-throttles our traffic and thus we cannot generate names fast enough.
+name server throttles our traffic and thus we cannot generate names fast enough.
 This could be remedied by some of the
 enhancements in [TODO](#todo).

 ## TODO